Chascanopsetta

 Chascanopsetta is a genus of flatfish in the family Bothidae (lefteye flounders) found in deeper parts of the Pacific and Indian Oceans with a single species, C. lugubris also occurring in the Atlantic Ocean.
-It contains nine member species.
+It contains ten member species.

 Description

 Members of this genus have an elongate body and a relatively large mouth, the latter giving rise to the common name pelican flounder (primarily used for P. lugubris).
 They lack rostral, orbital, or mandibular spines.

 Species

 There are currently ten recognized species in this genus: